scalebit/Sampled-Audit-Reports/README.md

 # ScaleBit Sampled Audit Reports
+ScaleBit is a sub-brand under <a href="https://bitslab.xyz/" title="BitsLab">BitsLab</a>.

+BitsLab - Securing and Building Emerging Web3 Ecosystems

+The vision of BitsLab is to be a Web3 security organization respected by the industry and users.
+It focuses on infrastructure development and security audits for emerging ecosystems including Sui, Aptos, Bitcoin, TON, Zero-Knowledge, etc. Under its umbrella, there are 3 sub-brands: MoveBit, ScaleBit, and TonBit.

 | Audit Name                        |   Chain   |                                  Audit Report                                   |
 | :----------------------------- | :---------: | :-----------------------------------------------------------------------: |